code-wizard91/Docker-MotorTrade/README.md

 <a name="spr1"></a>
 ## Trello Board (Sprint 1)

 Here is the First Sprint I did after defining the main requirements of the project.
-(Click image for higher quality image)
+(Click image for higher quality image).

 ![Trello Image](/images/Trello.jpg)